Ute Erb: Tertiary education?

 In May 1968 she passed the Abitur, which under most circumstances would open the way to university-level education.
 She was unusual but very far from unique in reaching this stage at the relatively advanced age of 27, making use of the so-called "Zweiter Bildungsweg" ("alternative education path"), which involved attending evening classes.
 She enrolled at the "Pädagogische Hochschule" (Berlin Teachers' Training Academy), supported by a bursary, but the financial and other pressures of combining the course with her responsibilities as a single parent and her political activism proved unsustainable, and she never finished that course.
 Instead she embarked on an apprenticeship as a compositor with the "Druckhaus Norden" printing business, also becoming a self-trained proof-reader.

 Second marriage

 Ute Erb's second marriage, in 1973, was to the Austrian polymath-poet Hermann Schürrer.
-The marriage was followed by the couple's divorce in 1974, but the two remained good friends until Schürrer's death in 1986, working together on a number of written works.
+The couple divorced in 1974, but remained good friends until Schürrer's death in 1986, collaborating on a number of written works.